atoonk/aws_global_accelerator/README.md

 # Building a high available Anycast service using AWS global accelerator

-This is a terrafrom recipe for spinning up an AWS Global Accelerator instance.
+This is a terraform recipe for spinning up an AWS Global Accelerator instance.

 Also make sure to check the accompanying blog post here: https://medium.com/p/450fc8c4fd1e/